 Putting together a welcoming reception area can set the right first impression for guests and potential clients.
 Through a combination of the right furniture, lighting, music, and interior décor you can set a professional mood before visitors enter your office space.

-In this blog, we will examine the top ways that you can create a high impact reception area that really add the WOW factor.
+In this blog, we will examine the top ways that you can create a high-impact reception area that really adds the WOW factor.
 We will put an emphasis on buying the right reception furniture since that’s one of the main ingredients.

 Reception desks are usually more expensive than regular office desks, but they bring a lot of value.
 They are an independent space where the receptionist can welcome guests and effectively process them.
 Attending to each guest quickly is important to avoid frustration and a backlog of people in a busy reception area.

 Receptionists can sit comfortably and get organized at a fully functional desk.
 Storage compartments and a pigeonhole system for storage are good features to look out for in a reception desk.

 Consider installing a digit sign-in system that allows guests to avoid waiting in a lengthy queue at the reception desk.
 Such systems have been proven to decrease waiting time.
 However, they must be self-explanatory and intuitive to use.
 You may need a reception area worker to be around to help people use the digital system – especially if it’s new.

 The system would send a message to the host so they know someone has arrived to see them.
 They could take the step of meeting them in the reception area if the office is far away and difficult to find.

 The reception area will be more welcoming if there is good lighting in the room.
 Therefore, don’t obstruct the windows with blinds and furniture that could decrease the incoming natural light.
 Also, white walls maximize the amount of incoming light.
 Imagine walking into a dark and gloomy reception area?
 It doesn’t set the stage for a welcoming experience, which is important for guests and new clients.